patmooney/wabsnet/README.md

 - Users will have to keep their private files secure using "hard to compute, simple to verify" tasks (https://matt-rickard.com/hard-to-compute-simple-to-verify)
 - Stop using console._whatever_ to output info, switch to a logger with levels.
 Silence for tests.

+### Contracts

+- Contracts from the _darkwebz_ will be an avenure for unlocking more mechanics and wealth generation.
+- I.e. A contract will provide a target, the target may have a new/unfamilliar cipher or app requirement.

+### Ciphers

+- Main progression mechanic
+- Programming tasks which need to be added to your hacking tool-kit and optimised.

+### Apps

+- Apps can be installed from the `apps` tool.
+Some apps are not indexed so will not show in the `list` command.
+- Some apps should be related to the players progression to prevent people from installing them too early.
+- An app gives you a way to contact/scrape/connect targets.
+I.e. `webbot` might be an example which continually makes requests to a website to capture traffic.

 ### STORY

  - Find news article about hacking activity